The deadline for submitting samples for the W20 Project is coming up, so send them soon if you want your horse included!

 I wanted to post a quick reminder that the deadline for having your horse included in the upcoming W20 study is this Tuesday, April 15, 2014.
 As mentioned in the previous post, the W20 mutation is one of the newly identified White-spotting (W) patterns.
 The majority of these patterns have been new mutations that originated in specific families of horses within the last few decades.
-The W20 mutation is different in that it has been found in a number of unrelated breeds (a current list can be found here), which suggests that the pattern is old.
+The W20 mutation is different in that it has been found in a number of unrelated breeds, which suggests that the pattern is old.
 That means it may be widespread in the equine population.

 Unlike the other patterns in the W series, this one does not put a lot of white on the horse – at least not unless it is paired with another pattern.
 The exact range of expression is not known, however, nor is it clear how it interacts with some of the other forms of white patterning.
 To better understand that, one of the research groups in Germany is offering the W20 test for a brief time.
 The idea is to both collect a range of samples and raise the funds necessary to do the work.
 (Horses, unfortunately, do not tend to attract third party research grants, so the biggest impediment to progress is lack of funding.)